kiwilan/php-opds/README.md

 -   [kiwilan/php-ebook](https://github.com/kiwilan/php-ebook): PHP package to handle eBook
 -   [koreader/koreader](https://github.com/koreader/koreader): eBook reader for Android, iOS, Kindle, Kobo, Linux, macOS, Windows, and more.
 If your eReader can't use OPDS feeds, you can install KOReader on it.
 -   [edrlab/thorium-reader](https://github.com/edrlab/thorium-reader): A cross platform desktop reading app, based on the Readium Desktop toolkit.
 You can use it to use OPDS feeds and read eBooks.

+## Features

+-   ⚛️ Generate OPDS XML and JSON feed (navigation feeds and acquisition feeds)
+-   👌 Support OPDS 1.2 and 2.0
+-   🔖 With pagination option
+-   🔍 Search page included, but NOT search engine
+-   🌐 Can handle sending response to browser

 ## Installation